 Choice items joining Wagonmaster on the trail in ’50: Broken Arrow, Rio Grande (Ford teams The Duke and Maureen O’Hara for the first time), Winchester ’73, The Gunfighter, Rocky Mountain, The Furies, Devil’s Doorway and Two Flags West.

 Gesturing to the Indians, Johnson’s Travis offers “Near as I can figure out, he don’t seem to like white men.”
 Carey/Sandy chimes in with “Yeah, he say’s we’re all thieves.”
-Bond’s Elder Wiggs caps it with “Smarter then he looks!”
+Bond’s Elder Wiggs caps it with “Smarter than he looks!”